pestphp/docs/writing-tests.md

     <img src="/assets/img/sum.webp?1" style="--lines: 5" />
 </div>

-As an alternative to the `test` function, Pest provides the convenient `it` function that simply prefixes the test description with the word "it".
-This function can be used in place of the test function and can help make your tests more readable.
+As an alternative to the `test` function, Pest provides the convenient `it` function that simply prefixes the test description with the word "it", making your tests more readable.

 ```php
 it('performs sums', function () {